 If you don’t have a food processor:

-Using the bowl of a tablespoon, make four indentations in the flour/butter mixture and fill each of the indentations with 1 tablespoon each of freezing cold water.
-Use a fork or your hands to gently mix all together, drizzling more water over the dough just a little bit at a time until the dough holds its shape when you squeeze it with your hand.
+Using the bowl of a tablespoon, make four indentations in the flour and fill each of the indentations with 1 tablespoon each of ice-cold water.
+Use a fork or a plastic dough scraper to gently mix all together, drizzling the vinegar over the dough just a little bit at a time until the dough holds its shape when you squeeze it with your hand.

 Now go off and impress all your loved ones with your newfound skills—and don’t let me catch you skulking around the Pillsbury pie crust aisle ever again.

 Hey lard fans!
 I didn’t forget you.
 For those times when I want the incredibly sumptuous flakiness of a butter and lard crust, I’ll use this workaround: make one batch each of a butter/shortening dough, and one batch each of a butter/lard dough.
 Use one disc of butter/shortening dough for the bottom crust of your pie, and the lard disc for the top crust.
 Stash the two leftover discs—clearly labeled, of course!—in your freezer and thaw overnight in the refrigerator the next time you want a pie.

 NOTE: This post was originally published on October 19, 2009 and updated with new photos and more comprehensive information on November 1, 2015.